Haoyu-Gao/README_Empirical_Study/README.md

 # README_Empirical_Study

-This is the GitHub repository replication package for paper **"Add more config detail": A Taxonomy of Installation Instruction Changes** under submission of Transaction on Software Engineering.
+This is the GitHub repository replication package for paper **"Add more config detail": A Taxonomy of Installation Instruction Changes** under submission to Transaction on Software Engineering.

 ## Folders walkthrough